We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Keep your legs elevated.

 Check with your doctor before restarting any activities.
-This condition must be differentiated from more serious conditions affecting the lower leg (e.g. compartment syndromes or fractures).
-Warming up before exercise is also a good way to make sure your legs are not sore.
+Warming up before exercising is also a good way to make sure your legs aren’t sore.

 Steps you can take to avoid getting shin splints include: